ImPlotzes/Website/README.md

  ### Leaderboard
  [Link](https://plotzes.ml/leaderboard)
  Every player who gets entered in the [stats page](https://plotzes.ml/stats) with TNT Wizards stats will get added to the leaderboard.
-It currently has over 270 entries.
+It currently has over 3,200 entries.
 You can order the leaderboard based on different TNT Wizards stats.
 Currently you can order by the following stats:
+  - Wizards Wins (default)
-  - Total Kills (default)
+  - Total Kills
+  - Total Assists
-  - Wizards Wins
+  - Total Deaths
   - Captured Points
+  - Airtime
+  - Kill Death Ratio
   - Ancient Kills
   - Blood Kills
   - Fire Kills